 NAVIGATING THE GALLERY

+Works in the gallery can be accessed by clicking on the magnifying glass icon located to the right of the search tab at the top of this page.
+That will lload all works in a grid.
 Works are presented in a random grid to express the dynamic dialogue that exists between art, place and time.
-From the grid view, select "load all" to view all works.
-You can explore the collection in three other ways:
+From the grid view, you can explore the collection in three other ways:

 List view can be sorted by date or titlle

 Map view places artworks on an interactive map (note: to view locations of all works on the map, first select "load all" while in grid view)

 Creative Spark is a project of the Marcy-Holmes Neighborhood Association (MHNA) in collaboration with the University of Minnesota Liberal Arts Technologies and Innovation Services (LATIS), with funding from the St. Anthony Falls Heritage Board and MHNA.
 The project began in 2015 with MHNA staff casually noticing the number of creative works inspired by locations in Marcy-Holmes, a neighborhood that includes the historic Mississippi riverfront, residential areas east and west of Interstate 35W, the college community of Dinkytown and the burgeoning 9th St. Industrial Area.
 Before long, nearly 150 works were identified, diverse in media.
 The project then grew to become a dynamic, ever-expanding model for other organizations interested in taking an arts-based approach to defining neighborhood identity and place-making.
 The name Creative Spark aims to capture the synergy that exists between creativity and locale; it also allows for growth as other regions or neighborhoods identify inspired works that may be featured here in future collections (Creative Spark: Mill District or Creative Spark: Jordan, for example).